Driving a jet ski is NOT complicated, but there are a few things you need to know.

 One spin in your spot at idle will kill any momentum you have, and you can point to where you need to go and then kill the engine.

-Just make sure you’re aware of the size of your machine and what is around you before you spin.
+Just make sure you’re aware of your size and what is around you before you spin.

-Once you’re at the dock, shut the engine off
+Once you’re at the dock, shut It Off

-As discussed earlier, jet skis are direct drive, so if the engine is on, the impeller is spinning.
+As discussed earlier, PWCs are direct-drive, so if the engine is on, the impeller is spinning.

 Assisted Throttle